ujichase/orbit/docs/src/commands/get.md

 ips.

 Exporting the unit's declaration information can be accomplished by using the `--json` option.
-The valid json is produced with minimal formatting for encouragement to be processed by other programs.
+The valid json is unformatted for encouragement to be processed by other programs.

+By default, the code snippets will be displayed in the design unit's native hardware description language.
+To return the code snippets in a particular language, use the `--lang` option.
+Valid values are "vhdl", "sv", or "native".

 ## __OPTIONS__